kaushalSveltetech/sentiment_analysis_fine_tuning/README.md

 streamlit run app.py
 ```

 Opens at `http://localhost:8501`.
-Paste a review (or try the built-in examples) and get an instant sentiment prediction with confidence scores.
+Paste a review and get an instant sentiment prediction with confidence scores.

 ---